Local witnesses testify in task force hearing on Trump rally shooting

-WASHINGTON - Secret Service agents told patrolman Drew Blasko of Butler Township Police Department that “they would take care of” the AGR building after he voiced concerns prior to former President Donald Trump’s rally at the Butler Farm Show grounds.
+WASHINGTON — U.S. Secret Service agents told patrolman Drew Blasko of Butler Township Police Department “they would take care of” the AGR building after he voiced concerns before former President Donald Trump’s rally at the Butler Farm Show grounds in July.

-Two days later, a gunman climbed to the roof and used the building as a vantage point from which he fired shots at Trump.
+Two days later, a gunman climbed up to the AGR roof and used the building as a vantage point from which he fired shots at Trump.

-Blasko joined John D. Herold, lieutenant with the state police, Edward Lenz, sergeant with the Adams Township Police Department and commander of the Butler County Emergency Services Unit, and Patrick Sullivan, a former U. S. Secret Service agent in testifying before members of a bipartisan House task force investigating the Trump assassination attempt.
+Blasko joined John Herold, lieutenant with the state police, Edward Lenz, sergeant with the Adams Township Police Department and commander of the Butler County Emergency Services Unit, and Patrick Sullivan, a former U. S. Secret Service agent, in testifying before members of a bipartisan House task force investigating the Trump assassination attempt.
 The first public hearing on Thursday, Sep.
-26 highlighted inconsistencies in communication with the Secret Service and lapses in security.
+26, highlighted inconsistencies in communication with the Secret Service and lapses in security.

-Additionally, Ariel Goldschmidt, medical examiner in Allegheny County, joined virtually, testifying on the autopsy of the 20-year-old gunman.
+Additionally, Ariel Goldschmidt, medical examiner in Allegheny County, joined the hearing virtually, testifying on the autopsy of the 20-year-old gunman.

-The first public hearing follows a recently released report from the Senate Homeland Security and Governmental Affairs Committee, which is also conducting an investigation.
-The report states that the Secret Service failed to give clear instructions on how state and local officials should cover the building where the gunman took up position.
-The report also said the agency didn’t make sure it could share information with local partners in real-time.
+The first public hearing follows a recently released report from the U.S. Senate Committee on Homeland Security and Governmental Affairs, which is also conducting an investigation.
+The report states the Secret Service failed to give clear instructions on how state and local officials should cover the building where the gunman took up position.
+The report also said the agency didn’t make sure it could share information with local partners in real time.

-The hearing saw Task Force members recognizing local law enforcement for their actions at July’s rally while questioning the lack of coordinated communication with the Secret Service and leadership, and acknowledging that amid a unprecedented number of threats in the country and number of protectees, Secret Service agents are stretched thin.
+The hearing saw task force members recognizing local law enforcement for their actions at July’s rally while questioning the lack of coordinated communication with the Secret Service and leadership, and acknowledging that amid an unprecedented number of threats in the country and number of protectees, Secret Service agents are stretched thin.

 Herold said the level of protection at the 2020 rally may have seemed higher because Trump was president at the time.
 The site itself also differed, with the airport being fenced in and restricted.

-At the Butler Farm Show, authorities at the rally communicated through different channels while using two command posts.
+At the Butler Farm Show grounds, authorities at the rally communicated through different channels while using two command posts.
 The use of two command posts is “unusual,” Sullivan testified.

 He described the security failures as “shocking and infuriating.”

-Mere minutes before the gunman opened fire, calls of a suspicious person on the roof of the AGR building went out to different channels to the two posts, according to witness testimony.
+Mere minutes before the gunman opened fire, calls of a suspicious person on the roof of the AGR building went out on different channels to the two posts, according to witness testimony.

-In his opening remarks, Rep. Kelly described the communication between law enforcement as a game of telephone.
+In his opening remarks, Rep. Mike Kelly, R-16th, described the communication between law enforcement as a game of telephone.

 Lenz also testified that some members of law enforcement did not receive pictures of the would-be assassin taken as he loitered around the AGR building.
-The pictures were shared by text between groups chats of local snipers.
-Those who were using FirstNet — a communications system built for first responders — received the pictures, Rep. Jared Moskowitz, D-Florida, said.
+The pictures were shared by text between group chats of local snipers.
+Those who were using FirstNet — a communications system built for first responders — received the pictures, Rep. Jared Moskowitz, D-Fla., said.

-When asked by Glen Glizean Jr. whether there was a means to send the picture of Crooks directly to the Secret Service, Lenz answered that email could have been an option.
+When asked by task force member Rep. Glenn Ivey, D-Md., whether there was a means to send the picture of Thomas Matthew Crooks directly to the Secret Service, Lenz answered that email could have been an option.

-“If you see a man ... on the roof with a gun — a potential threat to the former president — you don’t send an email,” Glizean Jr. said.
+“If you see a man ... on the roof with a gun — a potential threat to the former president — you don’t send an email,” Ivey said.

 Local law enforcement were not asked by Secret Service to cover the rooftop of the AGR building, Lenz said.

-There had also been discussion around posting large farm equipment that would block the line of sight that was exposed at the rally.
+There had also been discussion about posting large farm equipment that would block the line of sight that was exposed at the rally.

 “A 10-year-old looking at that satellite image could have seen that the greatest threat posed to the president that day” was the AGR building and the roof, said Rep. Pat Fallon, R-Texas.